belovedpearl/Currency_Converter/README.md

 * Gspread

-Allow access to the attached spreadsheet, it also share data with the spreadsheet.
+Allows access to the attached spreadsheet, it also share data with the spreadsheet.

 * Credentials

-Imported from google.oauth2.service_account, it holds the configuration data of the spreadsheetand used for authentication for data exchange to take place.
+Imported from google.oauth2.service_account, it holds the spreadsheet data configuration data and used for authentication for data exchange to take place.

 * Json